 "It's silent social engineering that scars people for life and it's hard to stop becoming unhinged."
 PAC-UK is the country's largest independent Adoption Support Agency.
 From offices in Leeds, Liverpool and London we reach out to individuals, families and professionals from the Scottish borders to the south coast.

-The Big Consult was devised and written by Mike Hancock, National Strategic Lead at PAC-UK with Leon Elias, National Operational Lead and data and technical support from Jin Hwang.
-Thank you to all those who completed the survey and to our staff and partner organizations who disseminated it and gave their experience to the project and Sarah Johal MBE and the National Adoption Strategy Team who commissioned it.
+The Big Consult was devised and written by Mike Hancock, National Strategic Lead at PAC-UK with Leon Elias, National Operational Lead.
+Data and technical support was provided by Jin Hwang, Data & Business Support PAC-UK.

+Thank you to all those who completed the survey and to our staff and partner organizations who disseminated it and gave their experience to the project and to Sarah Johal MBE, National Adoption Strategic Lead and the National Adoption Strategy Team who commissioned it.